Caribbean Foods & Healthy Eating

 A Caribbean diet can be rich in a variety of fruits and vegetables whilst being low in refined grains.
 Aim to place plant-based foods at the centre of your diet, as they contain fibre, essential vitamins and minerals that are vital for good health and dietary disease prevention.
 A fibre rich diet can help to control blood glucose and cholesterol levels and can help in weight management.
 Plant foods also contain a variety of antioxidants and phytochemicals that can reduce the risk of coronary heart disease and certain cancers such as prostate.
 Eat plant-base foods fresh, blend them into soups and stews, or steam, roast, fry or grill them with a small amount of oil.

 Traditional Caribbean cuisine utilises a combination of herbs and spices (garlic, ginger, cinnamon, pimento seeds, nutmeg, thyme, curry powder, scallion and scotch bonnet chilli) from Asia and Africa to produce delicious spicy dishes.
-Using herbs and spices rather than salt to flavour dishes (all-purpose seasoning contain high amounts of salt), can help to reduce high blood pressure and the risk of stroke.
+Using herbs and spices rather than salt to flavour dishes (all-purpose seasoning contain high amounts of salt), can help to reduce hypertension and the risk of stroke.
 Furthermore, antioxidants and polyphenols associated with herbs and spices can curb inflammation in the body, which may give rise to heart disease and cancers.

 Beans and legumes like chickpeas, lentils, black-eyed peas, and kidney and black beans supply plant-based protein in the Caribbean diet.
 Although beans are an incomplete protein, (they don’t contain all of the essential amino acids your body requires) you can get what you need by eating the rice and peas (beans), a traditional Caribbean meal pairing.
 For increased fibre and B-vitamins, choose whole-grain rice.